weaveworks/scope/site/plugins.md

 }
 ```

-- `metric-template-id` and `id` identify a particular metric template.
+- `metric-template-id` and `id` identify a specific metric template.
-- `label` contains the label that will be used by Scope UI.
+- `label` contains the label used by Scope UI.
-- `format` describes how the metrics is formatted.
+- `format` describes how the metrics are formatted and can be:
   - `percent` the metric value is a percentage.
   - `filesize` the metric value is a file size (e.g. memory usage), it is displayed with the suffix KB, MB, GB, etc.
   - `integer` the metric value is an integer.
 - `priority` is a floating point value used to decide the display ordering (lower values are displayed before higher ones).

 ### Time Window
-A report may have an attribute called `Window`.
-This is the time window, expressed as duration, within which the data contained in the report are considered valid.
+The `Window` attribute is a time window, expressed as a duration and it defines the period from which data in the report is considered valid.
 The default window is 15 seconds.
 You may change the window value using the option `-app.window <SECONDS>` when launching scope.
 However, using values smaller than 15 seconds increases the chance of information not being correctly displayed.